 Note: For corrupted phone videos, users should export phone videos to a computer.

-Here are the steps to fix Windows auto-restart problems with Wondershare Video Repair.
+Here are the steps to fix corrupted videos caused by auto-restart problems with Wondershare Video Repair.

 Step-01: Add corrupted video